oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 A `region` object represents a region, that is, a contiguous portion of an artifact.

-The `region` object defines both “text properties” and “binary properties.”
-The text properties represent a region as a contiguous range of zero or more characters (a “text region”).
-The binary properties represent a region as a contiguous range of zero or more bytes (a “binary region”).
+The `region` object defines both "text properties" and "binary properties."
+The text properties represent a region as a contiguous range of zero or more characters (a "text region").
+The binary properties represent a region as a contiguous range of zero or more bytes (a "binary region").

 A region SHALL contain at least one of startLine, charOffset, or byteOffset.